xceptstriver/microBlogging_fountane/README.md

 - Configuring a store and setting it up on App.js

 First I would create separate folders for different files.
 Actions in actions folder, reducers in reducers folder etc...
 I would create separate constants.js file and configureStore.js file and put them inside the project root directory.
-And I'll be using Redux-middleware Redux-thunk for async operations